 If you look outside the window, you can see high-rise buildings and structures, both basic and sophisticated.
 These all symbolize wealth, power, and creativity.
 There are many famous buildings and structures around the world such as the Eiffel Tower in Paris, the Leaning Tower of Pisa in Italy, and the Taj Mahal in India, to name a few.

 In this article, we will tackle top structures in the world that are not considered mainstream or as famous as the ones previously mentioned.
 If you are an architectural enthusiast, you might want to visit these top structures once travel restrictions are lifted.
-For those who just happen to pass by, take a chance and read this and you might discover a newfound love with architecture.
+For those who just happen to pass by, take a chance and read this and you might discover a newfound love for architecture.

 1. Calle Crisologo – Top Structures in the Philippines